 - You could enter through a Modern Apprenticeship in Information Security at SCQF Level 6 and 8.
 You will learn about the threats to computer networks and systems from criminal cyber-attacks and how they can be prevented.

-- You could start at entry level as an IT support technician, developer or network engineer with a National Certificate (NC) or Higher National Certificate or Diploma (HNC or HND) in Cyber Security.
+- You could start at entry level as an IT support technician, developer or network engineer with an NC, HNC or HND in Cyber Security.
 You could work your way up by taking further training and qualifications.

 - A driving licence may be handy as you could travel to different sites to extract data for investigation.